Extended tour Chiapas + Oaxaca

 The tour departs from Mérida the day after the Congress concludes.
 The tour includes the domestic flight from Mérida to Tuxtla Gutiérrez, as well as ground transportation to San Cristóbal de las Casas, where birding activities begin the following day.
 Participants are only responsible for arranging their return flights from Oaxaca City to their home destinations.
 All logistical and travel details will be clearly specified during the registration process.

-⏾ First night at Tuxtla
+⏾ First night in Tuxtla

 Day 1: San Christobal